Rossetow/spelling-bee-practice/README.md

 I built this simple spelling bee practice in order to help my brother prepare for his next spelling bee competition.

-It uses a TTS library and integration with an AI API to generate context sentences and simulate a real spelling bee.
+It used a TTS library and integration with an AI API to generate context sentences and simulate a real spelling bee.